 #5 Vows help us explain and remind us why we are with someone

-Wedding vows are derived from our best and highest self.
+Wedding vows are derived to our best and highest self.
 We go outside our personal self-absorbed bubble, our lizard brain, where the focus is on maximum gain with minimal effort.
 Instead, wedding vows rely on our visionary brain to help us explain who we are and why we are with someone.

 Many of the vows are about the “why” of being together, which can be pretty darn important.
 The German philosopher Frederick Nietzsche once said, ‘He who has a why can endure any how.’
 Knowing your why is an important first step in figuring out how to achieve goals that excite your imagination – together and individually.

 Together you will create a life you enjoy living (versus merely surviving!).
 The why in your vows gives you the courage to take the risks needed to get ahead, stay motivated when the chips are down, and move your life and relationship to a more challenging, and more rewarding trajectory.